 - represented a U.S. military entity in government contract matters related to the procurement of high-tech aircraft, satellite, and other equipment and systems

-- advised a Middle Eastern airline in regulatory, commercial and compliance matters, including in alliance negotiations, handling enforcement queries raised by U.S. authorities, assisting with opening new gateways in the U.S., reviewing commercial agreements, and providing export control and trade sanctions advice
+- advised a Middle Eastern airline in regulatory, commercial and compliance matters, including in alliance negotiations, handling enforcement queries raised by U.S. authorities, assisting with opening new gateways in the U.S., reviewing commercial agreements, and providing export control and trade sanctions guidance

-- served as lead Saudi law counsel to the sponsors of the US$ 526 million polypropylene Al-Waha project in Saudi Arabia advising on structuring, negotiating and documenting the first Greenfield project to be wholly financed on a novel co-purchase arrangement structure and without any commercial bank debt (awarded Middle East Islamic Deal of the Year 2006 by Project Finance magazine and Project Finance of the Year by Islamic Finance News)
+- served as lead Saudi law counsel to the sponsors of the US$526 million polypropylene Al-Waha project in Saudi Arabia advising on structuring, negotiating and documenting the first greenfield project to be wholly financed on a novel co-purchase arrangement structure and without any commercial bank debt (awarded Middle East Islamic Deal of the Year 2006 by Project Finance magazine and Project Finance of the Year by Islamic Finance News)

 - advised a shipowner on the Somali pirate hijacking of a very large crude carrier (VLCC), including compliance with a U.S. presidential executive order and disputes arising under relevant charter parties